I Am the Way, and the Truth, and the Life

 The future home of Jesus’ disciples is certain.
-Listen to the candor of Jesus: “In my Father’s house are many rooms; if it were not so, I would have told you.”
+Listen to the candor of Jesus: “In my Father’s house are many rooms.
+If it were not so, would I have told you that I go to prepare a place for you?”
+(John 14:2).
 If the disciples’ future were in any doubt, Jesus would have said so.
 But their future in heaven was assured, and for this reason they were not to be troubled.

 The Way to the Father’s House

 Having described the Father’s house, Jesus went on to explain how His disciples would get there: “I go to prepare a place for you” (14:2).